monicangangurde/PetStore/README.md

 # PetStore

+This repository is about API testing of PetStore URL using Rest-Assured and Cucumber BDD framework

 Steps to Run the tests on local machine
 1) Create a local copy of the repository.
 2) Go to Eclipse,--> Import Projects --> Existing Projects into Workspace --> Select the root directory as the local folder (PetStore).
 Click Finish